TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 11/Mark 11.5.md

 ---

-And certain of them that stood there said unto them, What do ye, loosing the colt?
+Some of those who stood there asked them, "What are you doing, untying the young donkey?"